ekanshsinghal/edu-setu-group26-proj2/README.md

 ---

+## New Features and Enhancements

+### Frontend improvements

+- Removed dependencies from 11 libraries in UI => smaller package size => faster load times
+- Added app level state-management and routing to avoid making same API calls repeatedly or reloading the entire webpage => more responsive user experience
+- API calls have been parallelised instead of sequential => lower first load/render times
+- UI over-hall (unified UI design theme across the student & professor portal)
+- Tables are paginated instead 1 single long table, have better filters
+- Saved Jobs Functionality
+- Shortlist candidates functionality for professors
+- Upload and view profile picture
+- Upload resume by student and Download by professor

+### Backend improvements
+- API for saving a job
+- API for viewing saved jobs for each student
+- API for storing profile pictures
+- API for retrieving profile pictures
+- API for storing resume pdfs
+- API for retrieving resume pdfs
+- Connectivity with Oracle Cloud Buckets to store uploaded files
+- API for professor to be able to reject every applicant except for the selected candidate (essentially closing the job) in one click
+- API for notifying the students via emails regarding any status update in applications
+- Improved security by using GitHub Secret Manager to secure private keys and other required configurations
+- Moved important configuration variables to environment variables and secured them

+### Scalability, Infrastructure, Automation, Cloud related improvements
+- Developed an optimal Cloud infrastructure in AWS to host the application
+- Updated to production grade gunicorn server with 10 workers and 5 threads each which scales the application backend 50 times
+- Dockerized the backend server along with configuration required for AWS deployment
+- Elastic Container Repository to host the Docker Containers for backend and frontend
+- Elastic Container Service with two clusters (EC2 + Networking), services with Load Balancers amd Auto-scaling, and tasks to support Continuous Integraion and Continuous Deployment.
+- Attached Load Balancers in the front to distribute the load among the EC2 servers.
+- Applied Autoscaling policy to horizontally scale upto 20x by dynamically creating additional instances based on CPU Utilization with a threshold of 30%.
+- Implemented CI/CD pipeline using GitHub actions workflow to automate the deployment latest changes in the backend and frontend applications to AWS.
+- Implemented ECR lifecycle policy to delete all images except the latest two in the cloud repository to avoid unnecessary charges due to storage.
+- Automated backend testing using GitHub workflow to test each API after every commit.

 ## Documentation

 The portal is developed with the above mentioned tech-stack.
 Detailed documentation for each component can be found as below: